State takes action to battle illegal pot grows, transnational cartels

 Untested cannabis products also pose safety hazards to consumers, while all illegal activity undercuts the regulated market and hurts licensed cannabis business owners.

-In addition to the three agencies participating as partners in the task force, several other state agencies in health, housing, business and consumer, environmental, safety and more are included.
+In addition to the three agencies participating as partners in the taskforce several other state agencies in health, housing, business and consumer, environmental, safety and more.